-The freshwater washdown and shower system on your Sailfish Boat is powered by a Shur-flo Pro Blaster Pump which creates a pressurized system, once the pump is turned on and pressure is created throughout the freshwater hoses; once they are all pressurized the pump will shut down until more pressure is needed.
+The fresh water shower system on your Sailfish Boat is powered by a Shur-flo Pro Blaster Pump which creates a pressurized system.

+When the pump is turned on pressure is created to the freshwater shower, once the system is pressurized the pump will shut down until more pressure is needed.